oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 Path tracing implements a simulation of global illumination.

 Our primary rays alone do not capture light illuminating a surface from other surfaces visible to the intersection.
 So, in this tutorial, we construct a multiple segment ray path.
 The path continues from a primary ray intersection point to sample light from all other visible surfaces and lights in the scene.
-By integrating the light visible from the hemisphere above all intersections for the paths intersection, (global illumination)[https://en.wikipedia.org/wiki/Path_tracing] is simulated.
+By integrating the light visible from the hemisphere above all intersections for the paths intersection, [global illumination](https://en.wikipedia.org/wiki/Path_tracing) is simulated.

 The path itself need not stop after one additional path 'segment' (a segment being a reflection or refraction).
 Multiple bounces can capture light from multiple surfaces.
 In a limited compute resource environment, we either set a constant path length or create logical heuristics limiting the path length.
 Surface properties affect the light reflected.
 Here we introduce material properties to alter the light reflected off surfaces.
 Such a function is commonly referred to as a bidirectional ray distribution function (BRDF).

 ## Key Features Added

-This program adds application level features to the `triangle_geometry` sample demonstrate a reference monte carlo path tracer program.
+This program adds application level features to the `rkRayTracer`/`triangle_geometry` sample demonstrate a reference monte carlo path tracer program.

 New features added are discussed at a high level.
 The features are then described with in-source implementation details.
 It may take a few rounds of looking at the key feature description and the source-accompanied description to understand the application.

 ### Feature: Added Scenes